kindlewit/go-festility/README.md

 Run the following in the root dir of the project
 <pre>
 # BUILD THE IMAGE
-docker build -t fest-slotter .
+docker build -t festility .

 # RUN THE CONTAINER
-docker run -it -p 8080:8080 fest-slotter
+docker run -it -p 8080:8080 festility
 </pre>

 -Thanks from the future